sadasant/sadasant/source/2014-04-05-xmacro-tasks-automation.md

 and low consumption), you'll end up using the terminal **a lot**.
-That's what I did, first using _alsamixer_ to control the sound, then _nano_ to edit files, then _vim_, as well as music players like _mocp_, IRC clients like _irssi_, email clients like _mutt_, then you begin using _xterm_ instead of any other fancy gtk terms, then you switch from _Gnome_ to _OpenBox_, to _DWM_, and you stay with it, because nothing is going to be so fast and simple.
-Then maybe you're too lazy to set up a background image each time you're setting up a machine, or like me, you get so uncomfortable about which image to select that you prefer to have none, so you ended up just using conky to give it a fancy style, but keeping things minimal, etc etc... well, the point is that you start to use the terminal a lot.
+That's what I did, first using _alsamixer_ to control the sound, then _nano_ to edit files, then _vim_, as well as music players like _mocp_, IRC clients like _irssi_, email clients like _mutt_, then you might begin using _xterm_ instead of any other fancy gtk terms, also you might switch from _Gnome_ to _OpenBox_, and later to _DWM_, which could end up being your favorite one, because nothing is going to be so fast and simple.
+Then maybe you're too lazy to set up a background image each time you're setting up a machine, or like me, you get so uncomfortable selecting an image that you prefer to have none, and finally you end just using conky to give it a fancy style, but keeping things minimal, etc etc...  well, the point is that you start to use the terminal a lot.
 Fine.

 [![My current desktop.](http://i.imgur.com/D4sEE0Q.png)](http://i.imgur.com/D4sEE0Q.png)

-Now, every time you open your computer to start working for a project, you start several terminals, maybe using TMUX, in some of them you run some applications, like databases, web servers, or your editor; you load your vim sessions to open all your needed files and then you start working.
-You do this some days and eventually you begin to think you want to do that automatically because it's tedious to be opening the same stuff again and again and again and again...
+Now, every time you open your computer to start working with a project, you open several terminals, maybe using TMUX, in some of them you run several applications, like databases, web servers, or your editor; you load your vim sessions to open all your needed files and then you start working, you do this some days and you feel fine, but eventually you begin to think that maybe you could be doing that automatically, because it's tedious to be opening the same stuff again and again and again and again...

-For many years, I've encountered persons that have asked me if I knew a way of scripting tmux to open several terminals and load your programs, or if there was a way of making macros with tmux, but I was unable to answer properly, I
+For many years, I've encountered persons that asked me if I knew a way of scripting tmux to open several terminals and load your programs, or if there was a way of making macros with tmux, but I was unable to answer properly, I
 said: well, yes, in principle you can start tmux's server and tell it to load